 - Commencing a time-of-use tariff pilot to encourage greater energy consumption in the middle of the day, when solar energy is most plentiful; and

-- Progressing Project Symphony, which will test the co-ordination of large quantities of customer solar panels, batteries and large appliances so that they act as a virtual power plant and provide services to the power system.
+- Progressing Project Symphony, which will test the co-ordination of large quantities of customer solar panels, batteries and large appliances so they act as a virtual power plant and provide services to the power system.

-Energy Policy WA, Western Power, Synergy, Horizon Power and the Australian Energy Market Operator are all working together to implement the roadmap.
+Energy Policy WA, Western Power, Synergy, Horizon Power and the Australian Energy Market Operator are all working together to implement the Roadmap.

 “Congratulations to the Energy Transformation Taskforce team and its Chair Stephen Edwell for the major milestones achieved in its first year – we will continue to ensure its implementation remains on track,” Minister Johnston said.